Fourthin/40inStudio/README.md

 # 40inStudio
-official website of the 40inStudio
+official website of the 40inStudio is being developed